cbohnert67/Datacamp-Storytelling-Projects/project2/readme.md

 You will see that the Scala project is steadily still active and is a welcoming open source community to work with.

-I found out the most recent files under development and I found out likely the most active and experienced user that could help in pa specific file.
+I found out the most recent files under development and I found out likely the most active and experienced user that could help in a specific file.